 In 1988 Gorkha District Health and Education Development Scheme (GDHEDS) now known as Gorkha Development Scheme (GDS), was registered as a charity with the UK Charity Commission (Registered Charity No 1069611) with the aim to provide volunteers and funds to promote education, health, social welfare, environmental and constructional projects in the Gorkha region of western Nepal, In 2020 the words environmental and construction projects were removed to confirm a more focused approach.

 Joy remained an active chairwoman of the UK charity for more than 20 years and worked to enhance the prospect of the people of Gorkha through facilitating projects and encouraging volunteers to become involved in the charity.
-Though no longer a Trustee, Joy remains Patron and an inspiration in all we do.
+Until she sadly passed away in December 2022

 Linda is a self employed horticulturist/trainer who worked for 20 years as a Senior Horticultural lecturer at Writtle College in Essex.
 During a sabbatical year travelling throughout Asia in 1997, Linda trekked the Annapurna Circuit and then volunteered in Gorkha through GDS.
 Later, Linda initiated, and for 10 years managed, a Higher Education University link between Writtle and the Institute of Agriculture and Animal Science(IAAS) in Rampur, Nepal and so maintained the strong bond with the Nepali people.
 Following the experience of volunteering in Gorkha, Linda became active in the GDS charity and as well as being a Trustee since 1999 she is now the Chair and Secretary.